suneel944/HYB_FW_PDF/README.md

 ## Features

-1. No Library configuration requried
+* No Library configuration requried
-2. Outputs beautiful pdf report with screenshots
+* Outputs beautiful pdf report with screenshots
+  * Supports multiple iteration execution
-3. Consists of wide range of keywords which are essentials for testing platform
+* Consists of wide range of keywords which are essentials for testing platform
-4. Monolithic project structure : Contains libraries, Test data files, output reports everything in one workspace.
+* Monolithic project structure : Contains libraries, Test data files, output reports everything in one workspace.
+* Supports result writeback to spreadsheet

 ## Background